-Discover a delicious and gluten-free alternative to traditional tabbouleh with this lentil tabbouleh salad recipe.
-Made with lentils, fresh herbs, tomatoes, and a light lemon and olive oil dressing, it’s perfect for warm weather meals.
+Discover a flavorful and gluten-free twist on traditional tabbouleh with this easy lentil tabbouleh salad.
+Packed with fresh herbs, tomatoes, and protein-rich lentils, it’s perfect for meal prep, warm weather lunches, or as a side.

 What is Lentil Tabbouleh?